South Australian Consolidated Acts

 the Registrar may issue to the owner of the vehicle a permit, subject to such terms and conditions as the Registrar thinks fit to impose, authorising the vehicle to be driven on roads without registration during the period specified in the permit.

-(2) Where the owner of a motor vehicle not previously registered in his or her name, or a person acting on the owner's behalf, satisfies a police officer stationed at a police station situated outside a radius of 40 kilometres from the General Post Office at Adelaide that an application in the proper form for the registration of the vehicle, to commence as from a day not later than the issue of the permit under this subsection, has been sent to the Registrar by or on behalf of the owner of the vehicle together with a sum sufficient to cover—
+(2) If the owner of a motor vehicle not previously registered in the owner's name, or a person acting on the owner's behalf, satisfies a police officer stationed at a police station situated outside a radius of 40 kilometres from the former General Post Office at Adelaide that—

-(a) the prescribed fee payable in respect of registration of the vehicle; and
+(b) the prescribed fee payable in respect of the registration of the vehicle has been paid; and

-(c) the stamp duty (if any) payable on the application,
+(d) the stamp duty (if any) payable on the application has been paid,

 the police officer may issue without fee to the owner of the vehicle a permit authorising the vehicle to be driven on roads without registration during the prescribed period.